fin-hypergrid/core/README.md

 ![](https://github.com/openfin/fin-hypergrid/blob/master/images/README/Hypergrid%20Features.png)

-###### The Filtering & Analytics (sorting & aggregation) modules provided will be broken out of Hypergrid
+##### Future development

-* We are currently working on expanding the API to enable application developers to easily provide their own functionality
+* We are currently working on expanding the API to enable application developers to easily provide their own functionality.
-* Hypergrid will have no opinion on how the underlying data should be pivoted, but will remain capable of presenting pivoted data
+* Hypergrid will have no opinion on how the underlying data should be pivoted, but will remain capable of presenting pivoted data.
-* The current filtering and analytics modules will become separate npm modules/JavaScript files that can be forked and further developed
+* For local data transformations, the current sorting, filtering, _etc.,_ modules will be unbundled from the Hypergrid build and published as external modules, along with full API docs so you can roll your own.
+* Remote data transformations will be supported with all the eventing necessary for triggering such transformations on a remote server.
+* Drill-downs, currently implemented for local tree view, group view, and aggregated data view, will be supported for remote data as well.

 ### Integrating